-I know people outside of Italy eat much earlier than we do.
+People outside of Italy eat much earlier than we do.
 But honestly – when in Rome, do as the Romans.
-Mind you, meal times vary greatly between different regions of Italy, but in Rome people never dream of having lunch before 1:00 pm, and if you have dinner before 8:00 or 8:30 pm locals may think there’s something wrong with you – literally.
-If you see a place where dinner is being served at 6:00 pm, continue walking – that’s probably a restaurants where only tourists would eat.
+Meal times vary greatly between different regions of Italy, but in Rome people never dream of having lunch before 1:00 pm, or dinner before 8:00 or 8:30 pm.
+If you spot someone eating spaghetti at 6:00 pm, chances are he’s a tourist and that restaurant caters to tourist.
+Steer away.

 Eat what the locals eat

 Food in Italy is very local.
 You may find lasagne and milanese on the menu in Rome, but you’ll be better off sticking to local recipes as those are the ones truly mastered in the region.